influxis/Invent-Bridge/WindowsInstall.md

 Enter the details of your account and project in the config files respective tags.

+- your_user_name = Invent Platform username

+- your_project_name = Name of the project created on the IoT page

+- your_device_password = The password you set for the project

+- your_device_name = The device name by default is “arduino”

+- port = The serial USB port the Arduino is connected to

 Open Command Prompt and navigate to the iotBridge directory.

 Run the file named iotbridge by typing:  iotbridge --debug (if you dont want to see the connection logs just leave out --debug from the command)